AIML-SIG/.github/profile/README.md

 ## What can you find here?

+- Discussion forum and workspace for each working group (WG), currently we have two: Agentic Workflows WG and Benchmark Datasets WG
-Code for workshops and webinars (when applicable) will be made publicly available in this GitHub organization, typically in dedicated repositories per event.
+- Code for workshops and webinars (when applicable) will be made publicly available in this GitHub organization, typically in dedicated repositories per event.

 ## Upcoming events